-Even before the Covid-19 pandemic, demand for logistics facilities has been on the rise in the country and this demand further increased during the pandemic.
+Demand for logistics facilities continues to be strong.
 Under its RLX Logistics Facilities brand, the RLX develops excellent quality logistics facilities in industrial centers of growth around the Philippines.
 The biggest competitors of RLC in the development of logistics facilities are Ayalaland Logistics Holdings Corp. and Double Dragon Properties Corp.

 vi.
-Integrated Developments Division
+Robinsons Destination Estates (previously Integrated Developments Division)

 RLC is an accomplished developer of integrated developments.
 RLC has developed four major mixed used developments in Metro Manila alone, namely, Robinsons Galleria, Robinsons Forum, Robinsons Manila, and Robinsons Magnolia.
 These projects are anchored by Robinsons Mall with components of Office and/or Residential and/or Hotel/Leisure.
 Furthermore, it continues to develop its destination estates namely Bridgetowne, Sierra Valley and Montclair.
-IDD remains focused on this fast-growing development format.
+RDE remains focused on this fast-growing development format.